 - Be life-threatening if you stop breathing while sleeping and you do not wake up.

 Sleep Apnea Diagnosis

-Dr. Fletcher starts with an overview of your medical history and your symptoms to determine whether you may have sleep apnea.
+Our ENT Otolaryngologist starts with an overview of your medical history and your symptoms to determine whether you may have sleep apnea.
 If your child has periods of time without breathing while sleeping, or gasps for air, he/she may have sleep apnea.
 Adults may need an overnight study known as a polysomnogram for diagnosis of sleep apnea.
-You might also be asked to complete a sleepiness survey that indicates how much your lack sleep is interfering with your life.
+You might also be asked to complete a sleepiness survey that indicates how much your lack of sleep is interfering with your life.